Beef Wellington with Sumptuous Wines

 Beef Wellington is renowned for its key components:

-• Beef fillet – the centerpiece of the dish
+• Beef fillet – the centerpiece of the dish, and yes, it’s expensive

 • Mushroom duxelles – a finely chopped mixture of mushrooms, shallots, and herbs